MAJDGHUN/Database_Advanced/README.md

 After that, you must enter the tool path and give permission through the following command:
 <h4>chmod +x sc.py</h4>

-But before we run the Python file we have to install  MongoDB which is a general purpose, document-based, distributed database built for modern application developers and for the cloud.
+<h4>chmod +x redis_to_mongo.py</h4>
+<h4>chmod +x run_mongo_redis.sh</h4>
+<h4>chmod +x installmongo.shy</h4>
 <br></br>

+<br></br>
 <h3>Step 4:</h3>

-Firstly you have to  give permission for the installmongo.sh file by using the next command:
-<h4>chmod +x installmongo.sh</h4>
+Before we run the Python file we have to install  MongoDB which is a general purpose, document-based, distributed database built for modern application developers and for the cloud.
+End the you have to install Redis which is an open source (BSD licensed), in-memory data structure store, used as a database, cache, and message broker.
 <br></br>
-<h3>Step 5:</h3>

-To run installmongo.sh you type the next command:
+To install MongoDB and redis you type the next commands:

 <h4>bash installmongo.sh</h4>

-The installmongo.sh file will install the mongoDB and the run the sc.py file automatically.
+<h4>bash installredis.sh</h4>

 <br></br>
-<h3>Notice:<h3> To run only the tool, type the following command:
+Now to run only the tool, we have to run the bash file "redis_to_mongo.", who will run the sc.py file and redis_to_mongo.py file.You type the following command:

-<h4>python3 sc.py</h4>
+<h4>bash run_mongo_redis.sh</h4>

 <br></br>

 <h2>Tutorials</h2>